 - a.
-Click

-- b.
-Type the key and value.

-- C. Repeat the same steps to enter more arguments as needed.

-- To remove any existing argument, click
+Click - b.
+Type the key and value. - C. Repeat the same steps to enter more arguments as needed. - To remove any existing argument, click adjacent to it.

 Note: The above default arguments will be overridden by new arguments specified with the "Start with Arguments" command or with any Lua-script-related event rule.